dimetcm/UdacityRL-Navigation/Report.md

 ![Scores:](/images/scores_2.png)
 # Ideas for Future Work

-Prioritized experience replay.
+Implement prioritized experience replay.
 The intuition behind this technique is that some of the experiences are more informative for the agent and as a result the agent can learn faster from such experiences.
 Main idea is to determine how valuable (informative) a given experience  record (it can be measured with absolute difference between expected and actual Q-value) and increase the probability of sampling of such experiences.